 Elwood had a plan.
 A boy could get out of the school when their time was up, or earlier based on good behavior.
 It was like a game, where you could level up based on an obscure set of rules.
 His challenge to himself was to advance through the levels as quickly as possible and get released from Nickel.
 But then he realized that the game was rigged.
 Considering that escaping was rarely successful, he decided to burn the school by writing a letter revealing the abuse happening there along with other examples of breaking the law.

-Some state official were coming to inspect the school, a surprise visit which was leaked.
+Some state officials were coming to inspect the school, a surprise visit which was leaked.
 There was scurrying in the black dorms by the administration to make everything look above board, clean, tidy.

 Elwood had records of all the off-campus jobs that he and Turner did with Harper.
 He wrote a letter to give to one of the inspectors.
 When he told Turner about it, Turner was mad, thinking that Elmwood would be unsuccessful and end up in trouble.